BrunaAlves/brunaalves.github.io/_posts/2023-01-05-what-is-data-structure.md

 A linked list store a collection of data elements dynamically

 ##### Non-Linear Data Structures
+The data are not placed sequentially or linearly.
+The elements point to multiples other elements.

 ###### Tree
 It contains a collection of nodes in a hierarchy, which every node parent has other 1 or 2 children, and so on for each child